Periphery428/Finesse-Nation-Backend/README.md

 # Must use API Key to use API.
 Add to all headers: "api_token":"<api_token>"

-# Refer to current postman collection for all http request to backend
+# Refer to current postman collection for all http request to backend (Share current postman collection file to team)
 ```